 What type of theories do you use?

 I identify as an integrative therapist who is utilizes techniques from various theories including Psychodynamic, Attachment, Narrative, and Bowenian theories.
-Regardless of the techniques I use, I always approach therapy from a foundation of thinking systemically, being trauma-informed and culturally sensitive, and integrating queer and feminist theories.
+Regardless of the techniques employed in an individual session, I always approach therapy with a systemic, trauma-informed, and culturally sensitive foundation, which integrates queer and feminist perspectives.
 My foremost goals are to be intuitive, warm, and accessible regardless of my client's identity.

 What about the logistics? (i.e. When are you available?
 How much will it cost?
-How long are sessions?)
+How long are sessions?
+Anything else I need to know?)